How To Become a Licensed Real Estate Agent in New York

 Become a Community Expert

-From the moneyed Park Avenue to the trendy Tribeca, if you start to sell in a specific area, over time you can become an expert in the community you choose.
+From the moneyed Park Avenue to the trendy Tribeca, if you start to sell in a specific area, you can become an expert in the community you choose.

 You can impress your clients with how well you know the area.